EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Discussions

 where $V_{200}$, $r$, and $r_{200}$ represent the virial velocity, the radius, and the virial radius, respectively.
 The parameter $C$ describes the concentration, which is roughly correlated with the surface brightness \citep{Navarro1998}.
 We assume $C=5$ for galaxies with low surface brightnesses \citep{Navarro1998}.
 The values of $V_{200}$ and $r_{200}$ in units of ${\rm km}\:{\rm s}^{-1}$ and kpc are described with

 and

-respectively.
+respectively\tcr{, where $G$ is the gravitational constant of $6.67\times10^{-8}$ cm$^{3}$ s$^{-2}$ g$^{-1}$}.
 Here $M_{200}$ is the DM halo mass.
-We obtain the relations between $M_{*}$ and $M_{200}$ assuming the stellar-to-halo mass relations for low-mass galaxies \citep{Brook2014}
+We obtain the relations between $M_{*}$ and $M_{200}$\tcr{, both in units of the stellar mass,} assuming the stellar-to-halo mass relations for low-mass galaxies \citep{Brook2014}

 that is applicable for UDGs and LSBGs \citep{Prole2019b}.
-The virial velocity and the virial radius of KS1-PAG (MPG-PAG) are estimated to be $V_{200}=51.8$ ($45.7\:{\rm km}\:{\rm s}^{-1}$) and $r_{200}=51.9$ ($45.7\:{\rm kpc}$), respectively.
-Comparing \tcr{the $r_{\rm p}$ values} between KS1-EMPG (MPG) and KS1-PAG (MPG-PAG), we find that KS1-EMPG (MPG) is located within the virial radius of KS1-PAG (MPG-PAG).
-Then we estimate the inclinations $i$ of the PAGs using the relation of
+The virial velocity and the virial radius of KS1-tail (MPG-tail) are estimated to be $V_{200}=51.8$ ($45.7\:{\rm km}\:{\rm s}^{-1}$) and $r_{200}=51.9$ ($45.7\:{\rm kpc}$), respectively.
+Comparing \tcg{the $r_{\rm p}$ values} between KS1 (MPG) and KS1-tail (MPG-tail), we find that KS1 (MPG) is located within the virial radius of KS1-tail (MPG-tail).
+Then we estimate the inclinations $i$ of the EMPG-tails using the relation of

-where $q$ and $q_{0}$ are the axis ratios of the PAG with arbitrary $i$ and $i=90^{\circ}$, respectively.
+where $q$ and $q_{0}$ are the axis ratios of the EMPG-tail with arbitrary $i$ and $i=90^{\circ}$, respectively.
 We adopt $q_{0}=0.3$ that is applicable for disk galaxies \citep{Fouque1990}.
-KS1-PAG and MPG-PAG have $q$ of 0.74 and 0.90, respectively.
+KS1-tail and MPG-tail have $q$ of 0.74 and 0.90, respectively.
 Substituting $q$ in Equation \ref{equ:Fou90}, we obtain $i=45^{\circ}$ and $i=27^{\circ}$, respectively.